Thank you for supporting our inaugural National Symposium: Connecting Women in STEMM, Sept 13-14 in Melbourne this year!

 An insightful, and at times raw and moving session, was a number of women sharing how they navigated breaks and transitions in their wide and varied careers.
 Women in business, industry, academic research, education and government shared their journey – honestly and openly.
-Women early in their careers can learn so much from these stories – tips and tricks to overcome hurdles, avoid potholes and be more strategic in planning forward.
-This session has scored very highly in our post-Symposium survey (to date).
+Women early in their careers can learn so much from these stories – tips and tricks to overcome hurdles, avoid pot-holes and be more strategic in planning forward.
+This session scored very highly in our post-Symposium survey.

 About Women in STEMM Australia

 Women in STEMM Australia is a non-profit organization founded in 2014 which has grown into a nationally and internationally recognized not-for-profit association for women in science, technology, engineering, mathematics and medicine (STEMM).

 Our core purpose is to advocate for gender equity and equality in Australian STEMM sectors, and support initiatives that drive change in the workplace and learning space, engage on gender equity amongst women and men in STEMM, whilst upholding core values such as respect and scientific excellence.
 Our role is to ensure women in STEMM with the capacity and capability to contribute to the innovation agenda are equally included, recognized and rewarded for their efforts.